raphaelbz/kartablebypass/README.md

 # Kartable Bypasser

-A simple script that you can use to easily bypass Kartable.fr paywalls.
+A simple chrome extension that you can use to easily bypass Kartable.fr paywalls.

 # Installation Tutorial :